derekTurner/IT-docs-23/Block_4/section_3/express3_dev.md

 To get this started a new environment will be created featuring both these two applications and at a later point we will make the step to run the database with the express server.

-I note that the current version of mongodB is 6.0.2.
-The current version of mongo-express is 0.54.0 (there is a 1.o version but this is only an alpha release).
+I note that the current version of [mongodB](https://www.mongodb.com/) is 7.0  The current version of [mongo-express](https://github.com/mongo-express/mongo-express) is 1.0.2.

+However we wil be drawing down from docker hub so need to see the version available there for [mongo express](https://hub.docker.com/_/mongo-express).
+I will use tag 1.0-20-alpine3.18

 Create a new public github repository named **mongo--1** project.
 Add a gitnore file as you work in github.com based on Node.
 Add the following initial file to the .docker directory and nothing else:

+The version of docker-compose.yaml which works uses mongo version 5 and express version 0.54.

 **.docker/docker-compose.yaml**
 ```yaml
 # Use root/example as user/password credentials
 version: "3.8"